sandzu/genetic-expressions/README.md

 We seed an initial, randomly generated population.
 We discard the least fit members and breed the remaining population to produce a new generation.
 Repeat this process until a solution is found.

 ##Ideas
 How does this solution scale?
-The next step is to build a proper DS solution to compare, and see how both solutions scale.
+The next step is to build a proper DP solution to compare, and see how both solutions scale.